 LCP LCP LCP

 How can you know that, as a leader, you are hearing the full story from your people?
 After all, the way you lead influences what information your team shares with you.
 As a leader, you must prepare yourself, support others, and create systems for an open exchange of information.
-You need to create your own Business Cycle of Leadership.
+It helps to create your own Business Cycle of Leadership™.

-Insight Experience teaches a valuable leadership model called the Business Cycle of Leadership.
-It reminds leaders that what they say, how they spend their time, and what they prioritize affects how employees implement decisions and, ultimately, creates the culture that permeates the organization.
+Insight Experience teaches a valuable leadership model called the Business Cycle of Leadership™.
+It reminds leaders that what they say, how they spend their time, and what they prioritize affect how employees implement decisions and, ultimately, creates the culture that permeates the organization.

 Prepare Yourself

-As a leader, you carry power, which comes with benefits and drawbacks.
-How might you actively counter deference to your personal or positional power?
-When people defer to your authority, edit content to please you, or limit transparency to avoid conflict, you suffer from an incomplete picture.
-To benefit from varied perspectives and accurate information, you need to cultivate curiosity, humility, and gratitude.
-The following are some practices to support you:
+As a leader, you carry power.
+And that power brings both benefits and drawbacks.
+How might you actively counter deference to your personal or positional authority?
+When people defer to your status, edit content to please you, or limit transparency to avoid conflict, you’re left with an incomplete picture.

 • Recognize the limits to what you can see, know, or experience.
 Make a point to wonder what others see.
 Set a goal to be surprised in every meeting.
 Ask questions to which you do not know the answers.